a-ridley/hedera-create-account-and-token-helper/README.md

 # Hedera Create Accounts and Tokens Helper
 This project creates four Hedera Testnet accounts with a balance of 10 HBAR.
-It creates a Fungible Token with an initial supply of 100 and mints four NFTs.
+It creates a Fungible Token with an initial supply of 100 and mints five NFTs.

 ### Description of Accounts Created
 Accounts created:
 * Account 1: An ED25519 account that acts as a **Sender**.
-This account is the owner of the Fungible Token created and the four minted NFTs.
+This account is the owner of the Fungible Token created and the five minted NFTs.
 * Account 2: An ED25519 account that acts as a **Receiver**.
 This account has zero FT's and NFTs.
 * Account 3: An ECDSA account with an alias that acts as a **Sender**.
-This account is the owner of another Fungible Token created and another four minted NFTs.
+This account is the owner of another Fungible Token created and another five minted NFTs.
 * Account 4: An ECDSA account with an alias that acts as a **Reciever**.
 This account has zero FT's and NFTs.

 ## How to Use